 Time-domain simulations were also used for the study of the lock acquisition procedures.
-The choice was to use the e2e [3] software, developed by the LIGO Scientific Community, since it is well maintained and widely used for the design of Advanced LIGO lock acquisition.
+The choice was to use the e2e [3] software, developed by the LIGO Scientific Collaboration, since it is well maintained and widely used for the design of Advanced LIGO lock acquisition.

 Optical simulations of thermal effects and mirror defects inside the power recycling cavity (PRC) showed a large impact on radio-frequency sideband aberrations.
-As a risk reduction strategy to be used in the first commissioning and locking steps it is proposed to add a high modulation frequency (about 130 MHz).
-The corresponding sidebands will have very low recycling gain and low sensitivity to PRC defects, thus providing more robust error signals for longitudinal control (sec.
+A risk reduction strategy to have error signals less sensitive to PRC defects and aberrations is proposed.
+It will help in the first commissioning and locking steps (sec.
 1.6).

-1.2 Interfaces with other sub-systems
+1.2 Input from other sub-systems and basic assumptions